 So you have decided to start your own business.
 That’s great.
 Now, you would earn some extra cash aside from your regular job.
-But now few extra responsibilities are here on your head than before.
-Therefore, to get rid of legal issues, you should register yourself as self employed to HMRC.
+But now a few extra responsibilities are here on your head than before.
+Therefore, to get rid of legal issues, you should register yourself as self-employed to HMRC.
 In this blog, we’d provide a step-by-step guide on how to register as self-employed in the UK.
 Don’t worry the process is quite simple and easy.

 Are you worried about the taxes as self-employed, check out, how we can help!